Zimperium/zScanMarketplace/README.md

 ​
 ## Required Configuration
 ​
 You must run the action on an `ubuntu-latest` GitHub Action runner for an existing workflow.
 ​
-After the application build step, run the zScan action and upload the SARIF to GHAS:
+After the application build step, run the zScan action and upload the SARIF to GHAS.
+​
+If you do not yet have a workflow, you can add a new file called `zscan.yml` in your `.github/workflows` folder.
+​
+Review the example at this location [https://github.com/Zimperium/zScanMarketplace/blob/master/workflows/zScanAction.yml](https://github.com/Zimperium/zScanMarketplace/blob/master/workflows/zScanAction.yml).​
+​
+This is a sample snippet from the above YML link:
 ​
 ```yml
     - name: Zimperium